patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 2. **Expansion panel:** Contains details associated with a row

 #### When to use
+Use expandable table rows when:
-Use when you have more information than will comfortably fit inside a row or you want to provide a way for advanced users to access information that is not applicable to all users.
+* You have more information than will comfortably fit inside a row.
+* You want to provide a way for advanced users to access information that is not applicable to all users.

 ### Compound-expandable table